16 first steps to take in the fight against women abuse

-To mark this year’s 16 Days’ of Activism, here are 16 things to do in the fight against women abuse.
+Here are 16 things to do in the fight against women abuse.
 By just doing one of these things and by encouraging others to take part, we can all support women abuse fighting causes and stop the violence against women.

-Don’t be a bystander – if you see a women being abused, whether it is physically, sexually, financially or emotionally, say something.
+Don’t be a bystander – if you see a woman being abused, whether it is physically, sexually, financially or emotionally, say something.
 In our Seeking Solutions survey and research report, emotional abuse was listed as the second most prevalent form of abuse and women stated isolation as a key challenge for not getting help when they are in an abusive situation.
 By standing up for a woman who is being abused immediately illustrates she is not alone.